 **The consensus among SDP network vendors**

-Generally, with most zero-trust and SDP VPN network vendors, the agent is only formed once valid device and user authentication have been carried out.
-And the authentication methods used to validate the device and user can be separate.
+Generally, with most zero-trust and SDP VPN network vendors, the agent is only formed once valid device and user authentication has been carried out.
+The authentication methods used to validate the device and user can be separate.
 A device that needs to identify itself to the network can be authenticated with X.509 certificates.

 A user can be authenticated by other means, such as a setting from an LDAP server if the zero-trust solution has that as an integration point.
 The authentication methods between the device and users don’t have to be tightly coupled, providing flexibility.